Telcagepant

-In the acute treatment of migraine, it was found to have equal potency to rizatriptan and zolmitriptan.
+In the acute treatment of migraine, it was found to have equal efficacy to rizatriptan and zolmitriptan.

 A Phase IIa clinical trial studying telcagepant for the prophylaxis of episodic migraine was stopped on March 26, 2009, after the "identification of two patients with significant elevations in serum transaminases".

 A memo to study locations stated that telcagepant had preliminarily been reported to increase the hepatic liver enzyme alanine transaminase (ALT) levels in "11 out of 660 randomized (double-blinded) study participants."
 All study participants were told to stop taking the medication.

 In July 2011, Merck announced that it had discontinued development of telcagepant.